Soil testing to support better fertiliser decisions

 The program aims to support farmers to make informed fertiliser decisions to ensure nutrients stay on the farm and out of waterways and estuaries.

-Expressions of interest are now closed.
+Expressions of interest for the fertiliser management program are closed.

 What's in it for me?